Bitcoin Terms Beginning with B

 A byte is a string of eight zeros and ones, or bits.
 Bytes are usually represented in hexadecimal notation, not as binary.
 One thousands bytes form a kilobyte (kB), and one million bytes forms a megabyte (MB).

-Byzantine Fault Tolerance (BFT) is a trait of decentralized, permissionless systems which are capable of successfully identifying and rejecting dishonest or faulty information.
-Byzantine fault tolerant systems have successfully solved the Byzantine Generals Problem and are robust against sybil attacks.
+Byzantine Fault Tolerance (BFT) is a trait of decentralized, permissionless systems which are capable of successfully identifying and rejecting dishonest information.
+Byzantine fault tolerant systems have solved the Byzantine Generals Problem and are robust against sybil attacks.

 The Byzantine Generals Problem describes the difficulty decentralized parties have in trustlessly establishing consensus.